matthova/design-systems-blog/README.md

 # Implementing responsive layouts using a window resize listener and the theme's breakpoint definitions.

-StyledSystem allows for modifying space props based on the current breakpoint.
+[Styled System](https://styled-system.com/) allows for modifying space props based on the current breakpoint.
 For example with key-based breakpoints for the theme
 ```js
 const theme = {
   space: {